Headaches Versus Migraines in Calgary

 The pain of tension or sinus headaches can be very distracting, but not debilitating as in the case of migraines

 If the pain is located only on one side of the head, it is more likely a migraine

 Nausea and vomiting accompanying headache is typically the hallmark of a migraine

 Sensitivity to light and sound is rare with tension or sinus type headaches, but more common in migraine sufferers2

-In Calgary, there is a way to achieve relief of your headaches without treatments that merely address the symptoms.
+In Calgary, there is a way to achieve relief of your headaches that addresses the symptoms.
 Upper cervical chiropractor Dr. Jean-Paul Bohemier focuses on restoring the normal, proper alignment of the top two vertebrae in the neck, the Atlas (C1) and the Axis (C2).
 These two bones form the protective mechanism around the brainstem, which has a profound impact on nervous system function.
 Since migraines and other headache types can be classified as neurovascular (concerning the nerves and blood supply), regaining proper function through normal biomechanics in the upper cervical spine can contribute to relief for many sufferers.

 - Stovner LJ, Hagen K, Jensen R, Katsarva Z, Lipton R, Scher A, Steiner T, Zwart JA.
 The global burden of headache: a documentation of headache prevalence and disability worldwide.
 Cephalgia 2007; 27(3):193-210.

 - Goadsby PJ, Hutchinson S, Peterlin BL.
 Migraine fact sheet | womenshealth.gov. [homepage on the Internet].
 2012 [cited 2015 Apr 17].
 Available from: Office on Women’s Health, U.S. Department of Health and Human Services Web site: http://womenshealth.gov/publications/our-publications/fact-sheet/migraine.html